-Methods and materials for inquiry-based mathematics teaching and learning at the middle/secondary school level.
+Methods and materials for inquiry-based mathematics teaching and learning at the middle/secondary level.
 Emphasis on establishing a productive classroom environment, curriculum planning, implementation of effective instructional strategies, integration of educational technologies, and assessing student learning.
-Includes field-experience in a mathematics classroom in a local middle or high school.
-The application of lecture/theory will require students to spend time in a Grades 4-12 mathematics classroom during normal school hours, Monday-Friday, for typically one day a week throughout the semester.
+Includes field experience in a PK-12 classroom setting.

-EDUC 4346, SECONDARY SCHOOL CULTURE AND THE TEACHING PROFESSION, 3 Hours,
+EDUC 4346.
+SECONDARY SCHOOL CULTURE AND THE TEACHING PROFESSION.
+3 Hours.